SumanthRH/SumanthRH/README.md

 - 🌱 I'm trying to learn what it takes to build machine learning systems in practice.
 - ✨ I have a blog: https://sumanthrh.com
 - 📫 You can reach out to me at s1hegde@ucsd.edu
-- ⚡ Fun fact: Give me any song with a decent tempo and I can whistle it :notes:
+- ⚡ Fun fact: Give me any song with a moderate tempo and I can whistle it :notes:

 <!--
 **SumanthRH/SumanthRH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.